 Even though most people are used to making the bed every day, a recent study from the University of Kingston says that making the bed isn’t as good as it looks.
 It has negative effects on your health.

 How do they explain this?

-Therefore, those who don’t enjoy making the bed very much now have a good reason not to.
-And those who do it often, especially after getting up, should start considering these recommendations to prevent the reproduction of mites and lower their life expectancy, in order to prevent the diseases mentioned.
+Therefore, those who don’t enjoy making the bed, now have a good reason not to.
+And those who do it often, especially after getting up, should start considering these recommendations.
+By doing so, they can prevent mites from reproducing and lower their life expectancy.
+Also, not making the bed can help prevent the diseases mentioned above.